nadaikasari/Laravel-Vue-CRUD-Export/README.md

 # Laravel Project with Docker (MySQL Only)
 This project is a Laravel-based application with Docker used only for running MySQL.
 Laravel's backend and Vue.js frontend are managed locally.

+## ✨ Features

+- ✅ **CRUD Operations**
+  Create, read, update, and delete records via clean user interfaces and Laravel API routes.

+- ✅ **Search & Filtering**
+  Search through records using keyword filters and field-based filtering options.

+- ✅ **Export to Excel**
+  Export filtered or all data—up to **6000 records**—to an Excel file effortlessly.

 ## Prerequisites

 Ensure that you have the following software installed: